-The amendment, like the original bill, postulates a significant shift in the governance and support of public defense services in Illinois.
+The bill postulates a significant shift in the governance and support of public defense services in Illinois.
 County governments will experience changes in appointment authority, increased state support and oversight, new reporting requirements, and access to supplemental state funds.
-While offering opportunities for modernization and equity in public defense, the amendment also requires careful attention to compliance and local operational impacts.
+While offering opportunities for modernization and equity in public defense, the bill also requires careful attention to compliance and local operational impacts.